197th Rifle Division: Encirclement battle with 9th Army

-Following the elimination of the breakthrough group the encircled German forces were occupying no more than 900 sq. km.
+Following the elimination of the breakthrough group the encircled German forces were occupying no more than 900km^{2}.
 On April 27, Gordov was ordered to preempt the formation of another breakthrough group by attacking with his first echelon divisions from the south and west in the general direction of Münchehofe.
 The 149th and 253rd Divisions were to take up defensive positions along the line from Terpt and further north along the highway as far as Neuendorf.
 Despite these efforts the 9th Army made a further effort to break through the encirclement ring in the direction of Halbe.
 During the day numerous efforts were made by groups of up to 1,000 men, supported by armor, but none were successful.
 1st Belorussian Front's 3rd Army linked up with units of 21st Corps in the LoptenHalbe area.

 As a result of the April 27 fighting the German group of forces in the woods north of Baruth was eliminated, as were all their attempts to again organize a breakthrough to the west.
-By now the pocket had shrunk to about 400 sq. km.
+By now the pocket had shrunk to about 400km^{2}.
 During the next day forces of both Fronts continued squeezing the ring.
 In the morning the 9th Army made another effort to escape through the Halbe area with a group up to an infantry division in strength, supported by up to 18-20 tanks.
 This struck the sector TeirowLopten occupied by 21st Corps and 40th Rifle Corps of 3rd Army.
 By the end of the day, having beaten off 12 German attacks, the units of both Corps continued to hold their previous positions, taking prisoners and seizing equipment.
 Meanwhile, the 120th Corps attacked along the western bank of the Spree but made only marginal gains, reaching the southern outskirts of Wendish-Buchholz.
 By the end of the day the pocket was about 10km north-to-south and up to 14km east-to-west.